Football clubs

 1906 / 1910 - 1911

-The Hastings & St Leonards Observer reported in September 1906 that a team called Bexhill Avondale had merged with Bexhill FC to become their second XI.
+In 1906 the Hastings & St Leonards Observer reported that Bexhill Avondale had merged with Bexhill FC to form a second XI.
+The name later appeared for one season in the Hastings, Eastbourne & District League.

 Bexhill Broncos